Shinyn/MattiasFrontend1/data/dev/content/md/README-Mattias.md

 ### If you want to use the code:

-- 3.2 A step by step guide to using the code you have written.

 - To access the JSON object use the **"getJsonInfo()"** function which takes in a value from the dropdown menu
 - To access the form element use the **"form"** variable
 - To access the "Rensa" button use the **"clear"** variable